Paula’s Mountain Ridge: Your Next Amazing Tourist Destination

 Lamitan is a 6th class city and the capital of the province of Basilan, Philippines.
 It consists of 45 barangay with the following names: Arco, Ba-as, Baimbing, Balagtasan, Balas, Balobo, Bato, Boheyakan, Buahan, Boheibu, Bohesapa, Bulingan, Cabobo, Campo Uno, Colonia, Calugusan, Kulay Bato, Limo-ok, Lo-ok, Lumuton, Luksumbang, Malo-ong Canal, Malo-ong San Jose, Parangbasak, Santa Clara, Tandong Ahas, Tumakid, Ubit, Bohebessey, Baungos, Danit-Puntocan, Sabong, Sengal, Ulame, Bohenange, Boheyawas, Bulanting, Lebbuh, Maganda, Malakas, Maligaya, Malinis, Matatag, Matibay and Barangay Simbangon.

-Kidapawan City (City of Fruits and Highland Springs), is a 3rd class city and capital of the province of Cotabato, Philippines.
+Kidapawan City (City of Fruits and Highland Springs) is a 3rd-class city and the capital of the province of Cotabato, Philippines.
 It consists of 40 barangay with the following names: Amas, Amazion, Balabag, Balindog, Binoligan, Birada, Gayola, Ginatilan, Ilomavis, Indangan, Junction, Kalaisan, Kalasuyan, Katipunan, Lanao, Linangcob, Luvimin, Macebolig, Magsaysay, Malinan, Manongol, Marbel (Embac), Mateo, Meohao, Mua-an, New Bohol, Nuangan, Onica, Paco, Patadon (Patadon East), Perez, Poblacion, San Isidro, San Roque, Santo Niño, Sibawan, Sikitan, Singao, Sudapin, and Barangay Sumbac.

 Sapang Dalaga is a 5th class municipality in the 1st district of Misamis Occidental province in Northern Mindanao, Philippines.
 It consists of 28 barangays with the following names: Bautista, Bitibut, Boundary, Caluya, Capundag, Casul, Dalumpinas, Dasa, Dioyo, Disoy, El Paraiso, Guinabot, Libertad, Locus, Macabibo, Manla, Masubong, Medallo, Agapito Yap Sr. (Napilan), Poblacion, Salimpuno, San Agustin, Sapang Ama, Sinaad, Sipac, Sixto Velez Sr., Upper Bautista, and Barangay Ventura.